wp-plugins/microblog-poster/readme.txt

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")

-Basically your twitter username and password won't suffice in order to post automatic updates, twitter API requires some more steps described below.
+Basically your Twitter username and password won't suffice in order to post automatic updates, twitter API requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post your updates through the twitter API you'll need first to create your own twitter App here: https://dev.twitter.com/apps
+    1. In order to post your Updates through the twitter API you'll need first to create your own Twitter App here: https://dev.twitter.com/apps

-    2. Once you've created your twitter app you have to change its access level to be Read and Write.
+    2. Once you've created your Twitter App you have to change its access level to be Read and Write.
-    Browse to the settings tab and check the access level to be Read and Write, save your new settings.
+    Browse to the settings tab and check the access level to be Read and Write, Save your new settings.

     3. Once this is done go back to the Details tab, at the bottom you should have a button 'Create my access token', please do it.

-    4. This is it, on the Details tab you have all what you need, i.e. consumer key/secret, access token and access token secret.
+    4. This is it.
+On the Details tab you have all what you need, i.e. consumer key/secret, access token and access token secret.

     5. If you don't see immediately the access token at the bottom,